 Arrive in New Delhi and transfer to the Taj Mahal Hotel.
-One of the most distinguished addresses in the city, this landmark luxury hotel provides a comfortable respite after your travels.
-The evening is at leisure to enjoy dinner on your own—try one of the hotel's many fine restaurants, or inquire with the concierge for nearby suggestions.
+One of the most distinguished addresses in the city, this landmark 5-star hotel provides a comfortable respite after your travels.
+The evening is at leisure to enjoy dinner on your own—try one of the hotel's fine restaurants, or inquire with the concierge for nearby suggestions.

 Day 2: Discovering Old Delhi

 India’s thriving capital offers a captivating introduction to the country and its cultures, in vivid counterpoint to the wild places that lie ahead.
 There are two distinct sections of the city, ancient Old Delhi, and New Delhi, founded in 1911 by the British at the height of their empire.
 A half-day tour, timed to avoid the heat of midday, explores centuries of Old Delhi's complex, multi-layered history.
 A rickshaw ride provides a fitting overview, while a guided walk through the narrow lanes and bustling Chandni Chowk Market reveals the colorful display of everyday commerce.
 We tour the architectural treasure of Jama Masjid, India's largest mosque and the magnum opus of Mughal Emperor Shah Jahan.
 Completed in 1656 by more than 5,000 laborers, the grand edifice features alternating vertical strips of red sandstone and white marble, with a vast inner courtyard that can hold 25,000 people.
 We also visit Bangla Sahib, one of the country's most revered Sikh temples.
 The complex includes the main temple, a school, a sacred water tank and a large community kitchen that generously prepares over 10,000 free meals each day, known as langar, cooked by volunteers using donated ingredients from Sikh farmers.
 This evening, join our Expedition Leader for a welcome dinner and orientation to the wild adventures that await.

 Day 3: Ranthambore National Park